Elder Dempster Lines: Involvement in the Belgian Congo

 In the late 19th century Dempster held a shipping contract with King Leopold II to ship goods and supplies to and from the Congo Free State.
 E. D. Morel, the main activist in the movement to expose the abuses of Leopold in his private colony, first realized the discrepancy in value trade goods being sent to the Congo while working for Dempster.
 As much as 80 per cent of the goods being shipped to the Congo on Dempster ships were ammunition and other weapons.
 From this shipping information Morel deduced the extremely aggressive tactics being used by Leopold.

 Notable litigation

 Elder Dempster have been party to numerous cases which have later become a significant part of English common law precedent, particularly in contract law and maritime law.
 Such cases include Elder Dempster v.
 Paterson, Zochonis, Elder Dempster v Dunn & Co, Elder Dempster Lines v Zaki Ishag, and Rudd v Elder Dempster.

+In popular culture

+The 1960 song "My Old Man's a Dustman" by Lonnie Donegan derived in part from an earlier song with the lyric "My old man's a fireman on the Elder Dempster line."
+In the 1950 film Waterfront, the character played by Robert Newton sings "My old man's a fireman on Elder Dempster boat" as he abandons his family for the sea, his daughter pleading with him to answer whether the Elder Dempster office is where her mother should go for their non-existent pay allotment.